-States may request TaOA reserve funds in accordance with 20 CFR 618.920(b) at any time during this fiscal year.
+States may request TaOA reserve funds in accordance with 20 CFR 618.920(b) at any time during the fiscal year, although under 20 CFR 618.930, the Department will first fund all acceptable requests for reserve funds filed before June 1 of the fiscal year.
 States must use the Trade Adjustment Assistance (TAA) for Workers Funding Request Form, ETA-9117 (OMB No. 1205-0275), Expiration Date September 30, 2022, to request these funds.

-To be eligible for TaOA reserve funds, a state must demonstrate that at least 50 percent of TaOA funds made available to that state in the current fiscal year and the two preceding fiscal years have been expended or that the state needs additional funds to meet unusual or unexpected events.
-A state requesting reserve funds must also provide a documented estimate of expected funding needs through the end of the fiscal year.

-A state must base its estimate on an analysis that includes at least the following:
+To be eligible for TaOA reserve funds, a state must demonstrate that at least 50 percent of TaOA funds made available to that state in the current fiscal year and the two preceding fiscal years have been expended, per 20 CFR 618.920(b)(1), or that the state needs additional funds to meet unusual or unexpected events.
+A state requesting reserve funds must also provide a documented estimate of expected funding needs through the end of the fiscal year, and per 20 CFR 618.920(c), must base its estimate on an analysis that includes at least the following:

-- The average cost of training in the state; - The expected number of participants in training through the end of the fiscal year; and - The remaining funds the state has available for TaOA. - e) Recapture and Reallotment of TaOA Funds Section 245(c) of the Trade Act provides authority for the Department to recapture unobligated TaOA funds from states that have not fully used their funding in the second and third fiscal year after the fiscal year in which the funds were provided to the state, and reallot those funds to other states to provide and administer TaOA.
+- o the average cost of training in the state; - the expected number of participants in training through the end of the fiscal year; and - o the remaining funds the state has available for TaOA. - e) Recapture and Reallotment of TaOA Funds Section 245(c) of the Trade Act provides authority for the Department to recapture unobligated TaOA funds from states that have not fully used their funding in the second and third fiscal year after the fiscal year in which the funds were provided to the state, and reallot those funds to other states to provide and administer TaOA.
 The Department may implement Section 245(c) by establishing procedures for recapture of these funds and realloting them to meet state funding needs for TaOA.